 Awarded annually in June to a graduate student in the Faculty of Education based on academic achievement and research on violence prevention and student well-being in schools.
-The award will be adjudicated annually by an adjudication committee that will consist of: Claire Crooks, Ray Hughes, Peter Jaffe and David Wolfe and will select awardees based on merit according to award terms.
+This award is determined annually by an adjudication committee consisting of Claire Crooks, Ray Hughes, Peter Jaffe and David Wolfe.
+The committee selects recipients based on merit according to the award terms.

-Congratulations to Caely Dunlop who has been awarded the David Wolfe Scholarship in Research on Violence Prevention.
+Congratulations to Caely Dunlop, who has been awarded the David Wolfe Scholarship in Research on Violence Prevention.
 Caely is completing her MA in Applied Psychology at the Faculty of Education this month.
-Over the past two years she has connected directly with facilitators and youth across Ontario and the Northwest Territories to gain their perspectives on healthy relationship programming.
+Over the past two years, she has connected directly with facilitators and youth across Ontario and the Northwest Territories to gain their perspectives on healthy relationship programming.
 Caely's contributions to academic publications, stakeholder reports, and knowledge mobilization efforts in the areas of school mental health and interpersonal violence have demonstrated her passion and dedication to research on violence prevention and student well-being in schools.
 These attributes are supported through receipt of this new award created by the Fourth R Team in recognition of Dr. David Wolfe.
-For the past 35 years he has shared this same drive to advance knowledge and extend support strategies on children's mental health.
-His extensive assessment and consultation to child protective services, schools, and the courts with respect to issues of child abuse and violence are exemplary and ongoing.
+For the past 35 years, he has shared this same drive to advance knowledge and extend support strategies on children's mental health.
+His extensive assessment and consultation to child protective services, schools, and the courts concerning issues of child abuse and violence are exemplary and ongoing.

-Caely Dunlop will return in the fall to further pursue her passion for violence prevention and mental health promotion among children and youth when she begins her PhD in School and Applied Child Psychology.
-Keep up the great work Caely!
+Caely Dunlop will return in the fall to further pursue her passion for violence prevention and mental health promotion among children and youth as she begins her Ph.D. in School and Applied Child Psychology.
+Keep up the excellent work Caely!

 The Ray Hughes Scholarship on Innovative Practices in Violence Prevention

 Awarded annually in June to a pre-service teacher in the Faculty of Education who has demonstrated innovative practices in violence prevention curriculum or programming in schools.
-The award will be adjudicated annually by an adjudication committee that will consist of: Claire Crooks, Ray Hughes, Peter Jaffe and Dave Wolfe and will select awardees based on merit according to award terms.
+This award is determined annually by an adjudication committee consisting of Claire Crooks, Ray Hughes, Peter Jaffe and David Wolfe.
+The committee selects recipients based on merit according to the award terms.

 Ray Hughes is a Founding Partner for The Fourth R program with the Centre for School Mental Health at the Faculty of Education at Western University.
 He had a distinguished career in education with over 35 years of experience as a teacher, Department Head, university lecturer, and consultant.
 Ray was involved in coordinating the implementation of violence prevention programs for 190 schools and 80,000 students in his position as the Learning Coordinator for Violence Prevention with the Thames Valley District School Board in London, Ontario.
 He was also a member of the Ontario Safe Schools Action Team, whose mandate was to draw on best practices from across Ontario and to advise the Minister of Education on all aspects of school safety.
 Ray continues to provide regular professional development to superintendents, school administrators, teachers, parents, and students on violence prevention and safe schools initiatives.
 He has developed and implemented school-based programs related to substance abuse, domestic violence, gender equity, dating violence, human sexuality, interpersonal violence, conflict resolution, and bullying prevention.
 Ray has also developed a safe schools course for teacher candidates in Faculties of Education.

-Congratulations to Adam Manery who has been awarded the Ray Hughes Scholarship on Innovation Practices in Violence Prevention.
+Congratulations to Adam Manery, who has been awarded the Ray Hughes Scholarship on Innovative Practices in Violence Prevention.
 Adam is enrolled in the new two-year Bachelor of Education program, studying to become an Intermediate/Senior teacher in the History and Social Sciences disciplines.
 Last year Adam moved from Alberta to pursue the opportunity to join a cohort that specializes in the Advanced Studies in the Psychology of Achievement, Inclusion, and Mental Health.
-The passion to enact positive and long-lasting change in schools as an educator is alive in Adam and this is recognized by the new Ray Hughes award.
+The passion for enacting positive and long-lasting change in schools as an educator is alive in Adam, and the Ray Hughes award recognizes this.
 As the National Coordinator for the 4th R program with the Centre for School Mental Health at the Faculty of Education, Ray continues to model the epitome of leadership for violence prevention in schools.
-His ability to reach superintendents, school administrators, teachers, parents and students to deliver meaningful training programs that influence behaviour and policy change is truly commendable.
+His ability to reach superintendents, school administrators, teachers, parents and students to deliver meaningful training programs that influence behaviour and policy change is genuinely commendable.

 Congratulations Adam on winning this distinguished award!